k4tya/Tamagotchi/ConsoleApplication2/README.md

-# Tamagotchi-Pet-Game
+# Tamagotchi

-Tamagotchi Pet Game in C++
+Tamagotchi in C++

-Welcome to the repository for my Tamagotchi Pet Game called Play Land!
+Welcome to the repository for my game called Tamagotchi!
 This project uses C++ to create an interactive virtual pet game.
-It displays several C++ features, such as pointers, classes, inheritance, polymorphism, file I/O, and conditional game loops.
+It displays several C++ features, such as pointers, classes, file I/O, and conditional game loops.

 Description: